wang-joseph/arknights-scraper/README.md

 -   `-t, --talent` Displays the specified operator's talent.
 -   `-b, --base` Displays the specified operator's base skills.
 -   `-g, --gamepress` Forces the parser to only use gamepress.gg.
 Use this if your internet connection is really slow.
 -   `-a, --all` Displays all the information about this specified operator.
 Unless paired with the -v tag, this will only show the max tier of each skill this operator has.
+If you want to force gamepress.gg, pair this with the -g tag.
+Otherwise, it'll use the default JSON-first approach.

 #### recruitop